aaakpinar/NCE/evpn-mh/evpn-mh.md

 + **Link Aggregation Group (LAG):** A LAG is required for all-active but optional for single-active multi-homing.

++ **MAC-VRF:** A broadcast domain in SR Linux.
+Interface(s) or LAG must be attached to a MAC-VRF for L2 multi-homing.

 The following procedures are essential to EVPN multi-homing but not a typical configuration item;

-+ Designated Forwarder (DF): The leaf that is elected to forward BUM traffic.
++ **Designated Forwarder (DF):** The leaf that is elected to forward BUM traffic.
 The election is based on the route-type 4 (RT4) exchange, known as the ES routes of EVPN.
-+ Split-horizon (Local bias): A mechanism to avoid looping the BUM traffic received from the CE back to itself by a peer PE.
++ **Split-horizon (Local bias):** A mechanism to avoid looping the BUM traffic received from the CE back to itself by a peer PE.
 Local bias is used for all-active and based on RT4 exchange.
-+ Aliasing: For remote PEs that are not part of ES to load-balance traffic to the multi-homed CE.
++ **Aliasing:** For remote PEs that are not part of ES to load-balance traffic to the multi-homed CE.
 RT1 (Auto-discovery) is advertised for aliasing.

 EVPN route types 1 and 4 are used to implement the multi-homing procedures.